-The guidance contained in the FCA’s Responsibilities of Providers and Distributors7 document specifies a number of important regulatory expectations.
+The guidance contained in the FCA’s Responsibilities of Providers and Distributors8 document specifies several important regulatory expectations.
 An inability to demonstrate appropriate consideration in this respect would be a significant risk.

 One other pertinent question: Can you demonstrate that products developed before April 2015, but which still receive DB pension transfers, remain able to meet customers’ needs and goals in light of the pension freedoms?

-If you would like to discuss managing any risks associated with DB pensions in your firm, please get in touch with Peter Lovegrove.
+If you would like to discuss managing any risks associated with DB pensions in your firm, please get in touch with Alex Ellerton.